 How does new car replacement insurance work

 New car replacement insurance eases the financial burden of having to replace a brand new car that has been totaled.
-Under this coverage, the insurance company will reimburse you for a new vehicle of the same make and model.
-But minus the deductible.

 Cars are depreciating assets.
 They are immediately worth less than you bought them for once you drive them off the car lot.